Ukraine-Russia crisis: What to know on hopes of averting war

 Putin’s angry rhetoric about NATO’s plans to expand to Russia’s “doorstep” and its refusal to hear Moscow’s concerns has struck a chord with the public, tapping into a sense of betrayal by the West after the end of the Cold War and widespread suspicion about Western designs.

-Dasha Litvinova in Moscow, Yuras Karmanau in Kyiv, Ukraine, Jill Lawless in London, and Jan M. Olsen in Copenhagen, Denmark, contributed to this report.
+Dasha Litvinova in Moscow, Yuras Karmanau in Kyiv, Ukraine, Sylvie Corbet in Paris, Lorne Cook in Brussels, Jill Lawless in London, and Lolita C. Baldor in Washington contributed to this report.